bryanedds/Nu/ReadMe.md

 Code of Conduct
 ===============

 This project adheres to No Code of Conduct.
 We are all adults.
-We accept everyone's contributions.
+We accept anyone's contributions.
 Nothing else matters.

 For more information please visit the [No Code of Conduct](https://github.com/domgetter/NCoC) homepage.